October 25, 2022

 Making of a TOM BIHN Bag

 Are you curious about how our backpacks, bags, and various organization packs and accessories are made?
-Ever since we re-opened our showroom back in May, our crew has been so happy to welcome customers from near and far!
+Ever since we re-opened our showroom back in May 2022, our crew has been so happy to welcome customers from near and far!
 A common request that we get from our visitors is if we can provide a tour of the factory so they can get a deeper understanding of the manufacturing process, and we're always happy to do so since we know it's not super common these day to be a design house, manufacturer, and direct-to-consumer (DTC) brand all-in-one.
-As a certified B corp, one of our core values is to provide our customers with transparency into our supply chain.
 Not only do we tell you what materials go into your bag, our doors are also always open to the general public during factory hours so you can view the manufacturing yourself and see our crew at work.

 For those who are not able to come visit in-person in Seattle, here is a quick rundown of our cut and sew process.